watkincw/MARS-Feb2022-CohortCollaboration/src/components/Colton/README.md

 2. The cards do not look great being wrapped in a <Link> tag.
 Maybe we can find another way to link instead of just wrapping the entire card with the <Link> tag. <a>'s or <button>'s maybe?

 3. The photos we use for the carousel need to be the same size.
 If they are not, the page resizes based on the size of the current photo.

+4. Some of the link, specifically in the dropdown and the top do not work for some reason.
+Clicking 'Colton' takes me to a 404 Error Page.